 Is BHO Safe?

 There are currently no in-depth studies on the effect BHO extracts have on the body.
 Many people will outright avoid BHO due to the stigma behind the products.
 One study performed by the Department of Health and Human Services in 1981 found that exposure to 10,000 parts per million (ppm) of butane for 10 minutes in an occupational setting can make a person drowsy.
 There currently isn't a standard limit on butane, but medical states are adopting a 500 ppm limit (the same amount of butane released when lighting a bowl).
 Nevertheless, there is no definitive research to indicate the safety of consuming even miniscule amounts of butane via inhalation.
-Reconsider use if you feel overwhelming negative symptoms including:
+Reconsider use if you feel negative symptoms.

 One study, however, found that when terpene additives where exposed to high temperatures they produced known carcinogens including methacrolein (MC) and benzene.
 MC is a "noxious irritant" than can trigger respiratory conditions.
 BHO products may also contain plant cuticle waxes that get burned off when smoked, but can be inhaled when vaporized.
 These waxes are thought to form nodules known as granulomas in the lungs.
 Luckily, new extraction methods can remove these fats, lipids, and waxes.
 No matter what, always ensure your product has been lab-tested to ensure you get a clean and potent dose.